petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 let you bring your laptop in there?"
 Barbie explained "I couldn't believe it myself.
 I mean, you're supposed to compartmentalise the secrets, but not the know-how on how to keep the secrets secret."
 Skipper just shook her head.
 "Kinda takes the magic out of working for the agency doesn't it?"
-Eyes downcast Barbie sighed, embarassed "I guess that's what zero public accountability gets you.
-I bought into the myth hook, line, and sinker."
+Barbie sighed, eyes downward and embarassed "I guess that's what zero public accountability gets you.
+I bought into the myth of the Agency hook, line, and sinker."
 Barbie looked up at her sister "I'm sorry I didn't listen to you before."
-Skipper embraced her warmly "I never doubted that you were a good person."
+Skipper hugged her warmly "I never doubted that you were a good person."

-Getting back to business Skipper asked "You think you stole enough info?"
+Skipper asked "You think you stole enough info?"
 Barbie replied "I certainly didn't get everything, but the agency director left his laptop running in the conference room for over three hours; the WiFi chipset firmware exploit I used grabbed thousands of those ridiculous Powerpoint slides all the agency brass make.
 Scariest three hours of my life, but I don't think their internal network auditing is anywhere near good enough to have caught me."
 Skipper thought about it "So long as the public believes the slides are real that should be enough to make an impact."
 Barbie nodded in reply "I got more than enough to convince myself that what I and my company were doing was wrong.
 Besides, a lot of tech details have been independently rediscovered, like the Dual_EC_DRBG backdoor, or the dozens of firmware backdoors my company found."

 Barbie had one last question for Skipper "So who's the journalist you lined up to meet us?"
 Skipper tried her best, but couldn't quite deliver the joke with a